Excerpt from Oracle analytic functions: tips and tricks

 The same SQL statement without analytic function:

 As you can see, the second code is longer and not easily understandable.
-Moreover, the plan of the first query shows that retrieving the same set of data requires less resources to be used than in the second query.
+Moreover, the plan of the first query shows that retrieving the same set of data requires fewer resources to be used than in the second query.

 Mari and Ravi go into quite a bit of detail about analytic and aggregate functions, so if you’d like to take a look at those and read the entire article, it’s available here.
-I wanted to include their example for the STDDEV function, though, because I found it the most interesting:
+I wanted to include their example for the STDDEV function, though, because I found it the most interesting.

 The Standard Deviation will help you know your height is low, high or medium based on the data that was collected in your country or in the world.